Afsheen28/tech-511-cloud-linux/sparta-node-app-deploy/bash-scripts/README.md

 * Could also run the bash scripts and then create an AMI.

-* Having an AMI would save us from, having to manually deploy every time; i.e. get the app running.
+* Having an AMI would save us from, having to manually deploy every time; i.e. get the app running faster.

 ## Intro into the app